 Are you a sincere student of Christian Science and a member of The Mother Church?
 Do you enjoy working with children?
 Do you love the outdoors?
 If you can answer yes to these questions you are probably a good prospect to be a counselor or other staff member at Crystal Lake Camps.

 In addition to these essential qualifications, we look for individuals who have something they can share with campers such as a sport like soccer or basketball or a hobby like fishing or ceramics.
 In some cases it does help to have special qualifications to work at camp.
 We always need lifeguards and swimming instructors who have American Red Cross Certification.
 We also value certifications given by organizations such as the CHA (Camp Horsemanship Association) and NAA (National Archery Association).
 Staff members who have such certifications earn higher salaries.
 We can often help you find out when and where certifications are being offered.
 In some situations we are willing to help staff pay for the expense of certification courses.

-We are seeking staff to fill this role:
+We are seeking staff to fill these roles: